Bio-DT/DeepRL/README.md

 - GPU: NVIDIACorporationGA100 (A100 SXM480GB)
 ```

-## Data
+## Processing Data
 ```
 For DDA prediciton, we use two datasets, including Cdataset and Fdataset.
-For each dataset, the detailed description is as follows:
+For each dataset, the detailed processing methods are as follows:
-- Drug_mol2vec: The mol2vec embeddings for drugs to construct the association network
-- DrugFingerprint, DrugGIP: The similarity measurements of drugs to construct the similarity network
-- DiseaseFeature: The disease embeddings to construct the association network
-- DiseasePS, DiseaseGIP: The similarity measurements of diseases to construct the similarity network
-- Protein_ESM: The ESM-2 embeddings for proteins to construct the association network
-- DrugDiseaseAssociationNumber: The known drug disease associations
-- DrugProteinAssociationNumber: The known drug protein associations
-- ProteinDiseaseAssociationNumber: The known disease protein associations
+We use preprocessing.py to process data that conforms to the model's input requirements.

 For DTA prediciton, we use two datasets, including Davis and Kiba datasets.
-For each dataset, the detailed processing methods are as follows: we use creat_data.py to generate data that conforms to the model's input requirements.
+For each dataset, the detailed processing methods are as follows:
+We use create_data.py to produce data formatted according to the model’s input specifications.

 For 3D molecule optimizaiton, we use PDBbind dataset to pretrain model, and the dataset is downloaded from http://www.pdbbind.org.cn/.
 Following this, process this dataset by preprocessing.py

 ```

 ## Training model
 ```
-We
+For DDA prediction, run the following commands: conda activate DeepRL python train.py

+For DTA prediction, run the following commands: conda activate DeepRL
+- For Davis dataset, run python train.py 0 0 0
+- For Kiba dataset, run python train.py 1 1 0

+For 3D molecule optimization, run the following commands: conda activate DeepRL python train.py
 ```